growingspaghetti/growingspaghetti.github.io/src/introduction.md

 ---

 📖 WILLEY, Data Structures and Algorithms in Java, 6th Edition\
-In fact I read only 4/15 chapters.
-But it's worth having at office.\
+In fact I read only 4 out of 15 chapters.
+But perhaps it's worth having at the office.\
-It was nice to know about the generics dynamic dispatch and the parameteres in Java are passed by value example, such as `badReset(Counter c) {c = new Counter();} //reassign local name c to a new Counter`.
+For example, it was nice to know about the generics dynamic dispatch and the parameters in Java are passed by value, such as `badReset(Counter c) {c = new Counter();} //reassign local name c to a new Counter`.
 <div class="thumbnail">
 <a href="https://www.amazon.com/Data-Structures-Algorithms-Java-6th-ebook/dp/B00JDRQF8C" target="_blank" rel="noopener noreferrer"><img loading="lazy" src="./imgs/j6.png"></a>
 </div>